-- 2.7.1 If dates coincide, the priority will be given to the competition of the highest category and in the order established in these Regulations (See Article 2.8). - 2.7.2 The Official Calendar will be based on the following Table 2.8 for FIVB, World and Official Competitions.

-- 2.7.3 All international Volleyball competitions must be previously approved by the FIVB or the Confederation concerned in the event that only teams of the same continent participate. - 2.7.4 The calendar of international Volleyball competitions approved by the Board of Administration can only be modified if changes do not interfere with any other competition already approved.
+- 2.7.1 If dates coincide, the priority will be given to the competition of the highest category and in the order established in these Regulations (See Article 2.8). - 2.7.2 The Volleyball Calendar for Senior National Teams will be based on the following FIVB, World and Official Competitions: - a.
+The Olympic Games - b.
+FIVB Senior Volleyball Competitions - c.
+Continental Senior Championship - d.
+National League Season. - 2.7.3 All international Volleyball competitions must be previously approved by the FIVB or the Confederation concerned in the event that only teams of the same continent participate. - 2.7.4 The calendar of international Volleyball competitions approved by the Board of Administration can only be modified if changes do not interfere with any other competition already approved.
 Changes of dates of events already approved or the introduction of new competitions can only be approved if there is no incompatibility with previously scheduled competitions.